 People sometimes ask how I learned so much about coral atolls and islands.
-It’s because for three years in the late ’80s I lived in one of the most beautiful places on the planet, a coral island in the South Pacific.
+It’s because for three years in the late ’80s I lived in one of the most beautiful places on the planet, a coral atoll in the South Pacific.
 I was the Manager of the island.
-The company had a slipway and a shipyard and a machine shop and a trade store and a copra buying point and a banking agency and a couple of cargo ships and a postal agency and a couple of guest cottages that we rented out and (as you can see below) a whole lot of coconuts … and I ran the zoo.
+The company had a slipway and a shipyard and a machine shop and a trade store and a copra buying point and a banking agency and a couple of cargo ships and a postal agency and a couple of guest cottages that we rented out and (as you can see below) a whole lot of coconuts … and I ran the business.
 My wife and I were the only melanin-deficient folk on the island, at least at the time I’m talking about before our daughter was born.
 The rest were Melanesians and Micronesians, wonderful people.
 The company employed about thirty folks, and they and their wives and husbands and kids almost all lived on the island.
 Here’s the layout:

 The workshop was on the north end of the island, by our house.
 You can see a couple of boats tied up at the wharf to the left of the red arrow.
 The channel into the lagoon is at the top.
 And it is in the middle of nowhere.
 The nearest island with a paved road is a long ways away.
 And when the sun goes down, there’s nobody home but you …

 But this story is not about coral atolls.
 It’s a morality tale about justice and crime and humanity, playing out in one of the world’s most lovely settings …